Cybermals/Cybermals-Engine/README.md

     * supports the common light attribs: position, ambient, diffuse, and specular
 * materials
     * supports the common material attribs: ambient, diffuse, specular, and shininess
+* armatures
+    * uses GPU skinning for optimum performance
+* asset management
+    * supports saving and loading of meshes, textures, materials, and armatures
+    * assets can be stored in a single compact file with optional encryption

 ## Supported Platforms
 * Windows